Trauma-informed care: Domestic violence

+Providing education or a framework for understanding is also an important element of healing.

 Hospice care

 In hospice situations, Feldman describes a multi-stage TIC process.
 In stage one practitioners alleviate distress by taking actions on behalf of clients.
 This is unlike many social work approaches which first work to empower clients to solve their own problems.
 Many hospice patients have little time or energy to take actions on their own.
 In stage two, the patient is offered tools, psychoeducation and support to cope with distress and trauma impacts.
 Stage three involves full-threshold PTSD treatment.
 The last stage is less common based on limited prognosis.

 Ethical guidelines

-Ethical guidelines and principles imply and support TVIC-specific frameworks.
+Ethical guidelines and principles imply and support TIC-specific frameworks.

 Rudolph describes how to conceptualize and apply TIC in health care settings using egalitarian, relational, narrative and prinicplist ethical frameworks.
 (The clinical case vignette in Rudolph's article is informative.)